ianroberts131/bloctime/README.md

 #Bloctime
 A time management system based on the Pomodoro technique using AngularJS and Firebase

+A demo of this project can be found [here.](https://frozen-ravine-52936.herokuapp.com/)

 Overview of the Pomodoro Technique:
 The Pomodoro technique breaks work sessions into 30 minute blocks, with the first 25 minutes designated for uninterrupted work and the last 5 minutes for a break.
 Each of these 30 minute blocks is called a 'pomodoro'.
 After 4 consecutive pomodoros, a longer 30 minute break is taken.
 Find more details on the Pomodoro technique [here](http://caps.ucsd.edu/Downloads/tx_forms/koch/pomodoro_handouts/ThePomodoroTechnique_v1-3.pdf)